NK-NikhilKumar/NK-NikhilKumar/README.md

-- 👋 Hi, I’m @NK-NikhilKumar
+- 👋 Hi, I’m NikhilKumar
 - 👀 I’m interested in Embedded Systems, IOT and Robotics
 - 🌱 I’m currently Persuing Masters In Information Techonology in Germany
 - 💞️ I’m looking to collaborate in Embedded projects